-PowerPoint has a lot of features that we can use to handle images in the presentation slides.
-Cropping and resizing is maybe one of the most unknow features for many, however these features are very powerful and we can take advantage of crop and resize to enhance our presentations with images.
+PowerPoint has many features that we can use to handle images in the presentation slides.
+Cropping and resizing are one of the most unknown features for many.
+However, these features are compelling, and we can use crop and resize to enhance our presentations with images.

 Resize and crop in PowerPoint

 Both features are available under Picture Tools (Format picture) in PowerPoint.
-Suppose that one of our colleagues posted a banner in the business building and then took this photography.
+Suppose one of our colleagues posted a business building banner and took this photograph.

 Now we want to use this image in our business PowerPoint presentation templates, so we insert it as usual into the slide.